ryanwersal/emacs-config/README.md

 Introduction
 ------------
 This is my new Emacs configuration (old one can be [found here](https://github.com/ryanwersal/hipplej-emacs)).
-It currently is still based largely on [Justin Hipple's Emacs configuration](https://github.com/hipplej/hipplej-emacs) but I am hoping it will prove to grow more distinct over time.
+It currently is still based largely on [Justin Hipple's Emacs configuration](https://github.com/hipplej/hipplej-emacs) but I am hoping it will trend towards becoming a relatively distinct config.
+As of late, a lot of inspiration has also been taken from [Magnar Sveen's .emacs.d repo](https://github.com/magnars/.emacs.d/).

 Why a new config?
 -----------------